How HDHP Coverage Fits In With HMOs and PPOs

 An HDHP isn’t a separate category of health care; it’s just a plan that has higher deductibles than many other health plans.
 HDHPs can be designed either as HMOs or PPOs, depending on the plan.
 Your employer may offer two HDHP options, one HMO and one PPO.
 Or, they could offer two HMO or PPO options, one HDHP and one non-HDHP.

 Which health insurance you should choose depends on your goals and needs.
-If you’d like to open an HSA, you need to go with the HDHP (check with your employer to make sure it’s HSA-qualified).
+If you’d like to make HSA contributions, you need to go with the HDHP (check with your employer to make sure it’s HSA-qualified).
 As long as your HDHP is HSA-qualified, it doesn’t matter whether it’s an HMO or PPO; you can choose the plan that fits your needs better.

 HMOs and PPOs determine which medical providers you can see, as well as whether you need PCP referrals or if you’re allowed to see specialists directly.
 HDHPs can be either HMO and PPO and refer to plans with higher deductibles.
 Finally, HSA-qualified HDHPs are HDHPs that meet the IRS’ requirements for minimum and maximum deductibles.

-With an HSA-qualified HDHP, you can open an HSA to pay for or reimbursement qualified medical expenses tax-free; you can also invest your HSA funds to cover healthcare costs in retirement.
+With an HSA-qualified HDHP, you can make HSA contributions and use your HSA to pay for or reimbursement qualified medical expenses tax-free.
+Also, you can invest your HSA funds to cover healthcare costs in retirement.
 Learn more about HSAs here.